solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 For the latest information, reference [Troubleshooting guides for Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-troubleshooting-guides).

-Additionally, monitoring metrics can be used to further investigate any resource related issues.
+Additionally, monitoring metrics can be used to further investigate any resource-related issues.
 Reference [Monitor metrics on Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-monitoring) for more information.

 ### Unsupported PostgreSQL features

 Operating in a cloud environment means that certain features that function on-premises are incompatible with Azure Database for PostgreSQL Flexible Server instances.

-- Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL super user privilege.
+- Azure Database for PostgreSQL Flexible Server does not support the PostgreSQL superuser privilege.
 This may affect how some applications operate.

 - Direct file system access is not available to clients.